 Patent Pruning: How to increase the value of your patent portfolio?

-A couple of decades ago, patent portfolios were considered to be one of the most indispensable assets of an organization.
-It was the time when quality was given more importance and filing patents was not a mere numbers game.
-The blind filing was extremely low and granted patents were normally considered to be valuable, both in terms of quality and face value of the patent.
+A couple of decades ago, patent portfolios were considered one of an organization’s most indispensable assets.
+It was when quality was given more importance, and filing patents was not a mere numbers game.
+The blind filing was extremely low, and granted patents were normally considered valuable, both in terms of quality and face value.

-Continuation patent applications were filed to expand the scope of narrow patents and provisional patents were filed in the pursuit of getting an earlier priority date.
+Continuation patent applications were filed to expand the scope of narrow patents, and provisional patents were filed to obtain an earlier priority date.
 This situation led to the exponential filing of patent applications.

 Featured Resource: Download your 5700+ words free print-friendly guide on 15 Claim Chart Mistakes that can hamper your chances to win litigation: